chipweinberger/flutter_pcm_sound/README.md

 Please star this repo & on [pub.dev](https://pub.dev/packages/flutter_pcm_sound).
 We all benefit from having a larger community.

+## Callback Based

+FlutterPcmSound uses a callback `setFeedCallback` so you know when to feed more samples.

+You can also manually `feed` whenever or use `remainingSamples`.

 ## Example App

 ```
-# enable the platforms you need
+# enable platforms you need
 cd ./example
 flutter config --enable-web
 flutter config --enable-macos-desktop